arniebradfo/bradford-digial/README.md

 # bradford-digital
-A portfolio blog site run on Gatsby and hosted by gh pages.
+A portfolio blog site run on Gatsby and [hosted by netlify](https://goofy-kirch-17c5e4.netlify.app/).

 # Links